MaraJade/seniorproject/tools/readme.md

 # Development #

-ALthough not required it is recommended that you use Docker to manage your development and deployment environment as this will automatically configure your environment for you, though it does require you to have installed Docker.
+Although not required it is recommended that you use Docker to manage your development and deployment environment as this will automatically configure your environment for you, though it does require you to have installed Docker.